Asaf-Zanjiri/Asaf-Zanjiri/README.md

 - 👋 Hi, I’m @Asaf-Zanjiri
 - 👀 I’m interested in Malware, Exploits and Vulnerabilities.
-- 🌱 I’m currently learning the basics of: C++, Malware-Analysy, Reversing, Pentesting.
+- 🌱 I’m currently learning the basics of: Security, C, Malware-Analsys, Reversing, Pentesting.

 I've still got a long way to go, and I don't upload all of my works here.
 But you can always be sure that i'm always learning.